 Campaign reporting provides advertisers with metrics available through the Amazon Ads console and Amazon DSP reporting.
-Find information on standard industry metrics such as impressions, clicks and sales, as well as proprietary Amazon metrics such as new-to-brand, brand halo and Subscribe & Save.
+Find information on standard industry metrics such as impressions, clicks, and sales, as well as proprietary Amazon metrics such as new-to-brand, brand halo, and Subscribe & Save.

-Six types of campaign reporting
+6 types of campaign reporting

-Success metrics fall into two categories: industry standard (click through rate, return on ad spend, detail page view rate, etc.) and e-commerce goals, which are unique to Amazon (advertising cost of sale, Subscribe & Save, etc.).
+Success metrics fall into two categories: industry standard (click through rate, return on ad spend, detail page view rate, etc.) and e-commerce goals, which are unique to Amazon (advertising cost of sale, Subscribe and Save, etc.).

 New-to-brand metrics are generated from first-time customers of your brand and help you understand ad-attributed purchases.